Shamshad Begum: Retirement and death

 From the late 1980s, Begum started giving occasional interviews.
 In one of her interviews with Filmfare magazine in 2012, Begum disclosed, "The more hits I gave, the less work I got.
 When I helped new composers I never told them to give me all their songs to sing.
 I believed only God could give, not them."
 Her final interview was in 2012.
 In 2009, she was conferred with the prestigious O. P. Nayyar Award for her contribution to Hindi film music.
+Begum requested that the cash prize of ₹25,000 be donated to charity.
+The foundation subsequently directed the funds, along with additional sponsorships, to the Eklavya Child Education and Health Foundation.

-She was also conferred the Padma Bhushan in 2009.
+She was also conferred the Padma Bhushan (India's third highest civilian award) in 2009.
 Later, her daughter Usha said in an interview, "Because of the politics in the industry, she didn't want to work any more.
 This is one of the reasons why she wouldn't let me be a singer.
 I told her, let me sing for my self-satisfaction, but she said if you learn to sing, you will directly enter the industry.
 So, she wouldn't let me do so."

 Begum died at her Mumbai residence on the night of 23 April 2013 after a prolonged illness.
 She was 94.
-She was cremated in a small, dignified ceremony.